smittyvanilli/Neovim-from-scratch/README.md

 Added the ability for Git signs.

+Add NVim-Tree, an improved file explorer.
+Disclaimer: there were lots of fixes I had to do to get his working!

-The rest of this is copied from Christian Chiarulli's README file.
+The following is copied from Christian Chiarulli's README file.
 (https://github.com/LunarVim/Neovim-from-scratch/blob/master/README.md)

 ---